Asian Doll

-Misharron Jermeisha Allen (born December 7, 1996), known professionally as Asian Doll (also known as Asian Da Brat, or simply Asian), is an American rapper.
-A Dallas native, she was the first female artist to be signed to Gucci Mane's 1017 Eskimo Records.
+Mi'Sharron Jermeisha Allen (born December 7, 1996), known professionally as Asian Doll (also known as Asian Da Brat, or simply Asian), is an American rapper.
+A Dallas native, she was the first female artist to sign with Gucci Mane's 1017 Eskimo Records.

 Early life

 Allen was born on December 7, 1996, to LaKeithia Lewis and Michael Allen, and was the second daughter of four children.
 Raised in the south side of Dallas in an area known as Park Row, Allen's family struggled with poverty and her father was in and out of prison.
 Allen had her first run-in with the law when she was 12 years old.
 Allen attended Skyline High School and dropped out in the 12th grade.

 Career

 Career beginnings

 Her music career began with the release of Da Rise of Barbie Doll Gang Empire on December 16, 2015 and the attention from black owned social media blogs.
 Other projects include Drippin in Glo (2016), Project Princess Vol. 1 (2016), OuttaSpace (2017), Kill Bill, Vol. 1 (2017), and Doll SZN (2018).

 On June 13, 2018, Allen became the first female artist signed to Gucci Mane's 1017 Eskimo Records.
 Her first project with 1017 was So Icy Princess (2018).
 In 2019, Allen went on to release her eighth and ninth mixtapes, UNFUCCWITABLE and Fight Night.

 In January 2020, Allen left her contract with 1017.
 On April 8, 2020, Allen released Doll SZN Reloaded, her first independently released project since signing with 1017.
 Allen became a company owner.